What Is Giardiasis?

-A tiny parasite called Giardia intestinalis causes this diarrheal disease.
+Giardiasis, also known as a giardia infection, is an intestinal disease marked by diarrhea, cramps, nausea, and bloating.
+A tiny parasite called Giardia intestinalis causes the infection.
 This bug lives all around the world in places that don’t have clean drinking water.
 It’s a common cause of waterborne illness in the U.S.

-Usually from the stool of an infected person or animal.
+You usually pick up a giardia infection from the stool of an infected person or animal.
 Before they’re pooped out, the parasites grow a hard shell called a cyst.
-It helps them live for months outside the body, either in water or on a surface.
-The infection comes after you encounter the parasite or a cyst.
+It helps them live for months outside of a body, either in water or on a surface.
+The infection comes after you come in contact with the parasite or a cyst.
 You might:

 - Touch contaminated surfaces like bathroom handles, changing tables, diaper pails, or toys, then eat without washing your hands